- Hybrid solutions

 # linearsvc does not provide probabilistic predictions # out of the box but you can wrap it in a calibratedclassifier clf = CalibratedClassifierCV(LinearSVC()) # fit it on data/targets clf.fit(...) # it now has a predict_proba method clf.predict_proba(...)

-You must analyse hard rules the same way you would a model.
+You must analyse hard rules and rule-based classification the same way you would a model.

 The first impulse when analyzing hard rules is to give overall metrics like coverage and how much they get right.